 General Information - West Virginia University

-WVU Morgantown provides programs of instruction through 13 colleges and schools and offers over 190 degree programs at the baccalaureate, master’s, doctoral, and professional levels, as well as numerous certificate programs.
-These programs are offered online and on campuses in Morgantown, Keyser, and Beckley.
+WVU Morgantown provides programs of instruction through 11 colleges and schools and offers over 300 majors at the baccalaureate, master’s, doctoral, and professional levels, as well as numerous certificate programs, both in-person and online.

 WVU Morgantown facilities are built on more than 1,000 acres and include several buildings on the National Register of Historic Places.